Karous: Characters

-MileStone Shooting Collection Karous Wii
+Release

 On April 8, 2008, a Nintendo Wii version of the game was released in Japan, titled MileStone Shooting Collection: Karous Wii.
 The collection includes both Radirgy and Chaos Field as extras.
 This collection was released in the United States in February 2009 by UFO Interactive Games under the name Ultimate Shooting Collection.

+Ports of the game to PlayStation 4, PlayStation 5, and Nintendo Switch were released on November 27, 2025, exclusively in Japan.
+This version was later released worldwide for Microsoft Windows on Steam on January 22, 2026.

 Reception

 Famitsu gave the Dreamcast version a review of 6, 6, 6, 7, while Edge gave it 6 out of 10.
 The game marks the last official third-party release for the Dreamcast platform.